Logo

 When a company or individual sends a request to one of the national credit reporting agencies (Equifax, Experian, or TransUnion) to look at your credit file, it’s known as a credit inquiry, or credit check.
 Credit checks generally fall into one of two types: soft inquiries and hard inquiries.

-Here are the ways soft credit checks and hard credit checks are used, how they’re different, and how they impact your credit score.
+Here are the ways soft credit inquiries and hard credit inquiries are used, how they’re different, and how they impact your credit score.

 What’s the Difference Between a Soft vs. Hard Credit Check?